-In June 2022, Nadine was awarded the IRF Impact Award at the IRF Summit for current or former government officials.
-Because of her strong commitment to advocate for freedom of religious or belief for all communities, she was especially honored by separate awards from both Christian and Muslim communities with the “Cedar of God Award” by In Defense of Christians in 2021 for her "tireless worker throughout her career for religious freedom for Christians both in the Middle East and globally," and by Justice for All in 2022 for “Advocacy for all, especially Muslims.”
+In 2023, Nadine was given the “Hevrin Khalaf Peace Award” from The Future Syria Party in Raqqa, Syria.
+In 2022, Nadine was awarded the IRF Impact Award for current or former government officials at the IRF Summit in Washington, D.C.
+Because of her strong commitment to advocate for freedom of religious or belief for all communities, she was especially honored by separate awards from both Christian and Muslim communities.
+In July 2023, she was given the “Humanitarian Award” by the Ahmadiyya Muslim Community, focusing on her work evacuating the community from Afghanistan.
+In 2022, she was awarded by Justice for All for “Advocacy for all, especially Muslims.”
+In 2021, she was awarded the “Cedar of God Award” by In Defense of Christiansfor her "tireless worker throughout her career for religious freedom for Christians both in the Middle East and globally."

 In the past five years, Nadine has traveled extensively, spending about a month each year in Syria and Iraq.
 She is a sought-after speaker on religious freedom, building inclusive societies, U.S. foreign policy, and various other topics.
 Her writings have been published in numerous publications domestically and internationally.